Updated: January 1, 2020

 1. Introduction to Our Services

-Indiemark LLC (dba Email Industries), the owner, and operator of this website provides to clients a wide variety of professional services and technology solutions, which help our clients to provide compliant, deliverable and relevant email marketing communications.
+Indiemark LLC (dba Email Industries), the owner, and operator of this website provides clients with a wide variety of professional services and technology solutions, which help our clients to provide compliant, deliverable, and relevant email marketing communications.

-California consumers interested in initiating a “Right to Know”, “Opt-out”, or “Data Deletion” requests per the California Consumer Privacy Act of 2018, please jump to the section titled “Data Requests for California Residents“.
+California consumers interested in initiating a “Right to Know”, “Opt-out”, or “Data Deletion” request per the California Consumer Privacy Act of 2018, please jump to the section titled “Data Requests for California Residents“.

 2. The Types of Data That We Obtain and Use